FreeClimbAPI/nodejs-sdk/docs/source/enums/enums.rst

 Enums
 ======

-These Enum values are used to ensure correctness when comparing against values sent by Persephony and for certain value in API requests.
+These Enum values are used to ensure correctness when comparing against values sent by FreeClimb and for certain value in API requests.

 .. _Enums-accountStatus-label: